20 Easy Ways to Optimize Donation Forms for Nonprofits

 A donation form is not the place for a long pitch about why donors should give.
 You did that already; that’s what got them to the form in the first place.
 Focus on building a form that gets supporters to fill out details and click DONATE instead of giving them many distracting texts to read.
 Only include information that is necessary to get them through the donation process.

 4. Make it Compelling

-The call to action (CTA) on your donation form has to be compelling.
+The call to action (CTA) on your donation form must be compelling.
 So while you want people to submit their information, putting SUBMIT on the form button is a little bit drab.
 Try something punchier, like one of these awesome CTAs.
 The goal is to clarify what will happen when users click the button and inspire them to click it.

-Side note: put your CTA button near the bottom of the form, since that’s the last thing they’ll do, and make it obvious by using high contrast colors and a size that sets it apart from the rest of the form.
+Side note: put your CTA button near the bottom of the form, since that’s the last thing they’ll do, and make it obvious by using high-contrast colors and a size that sets it apart from the rest of the form.

 5. Enable Recurring Donations

 Generally speaking, recurring donors are worth much more than one-time donors.
 Even small donations add up to a sizable contribution to your mission over a long enough period.
 So it makes sense to prioritize recurring gifts from the first time someone hits your donation form.